-Status of Recommendation I(D)

-Denmark, Norway, USA

-Norway and Denmark submitted an information paper to IMO's Sub-committee on Ship Design and Equipment that identified many international, national, industry and NGO standards and guidelines that address safety and environmental protection best practices for cruise ship operations in polar waters.
+Lead State and Partners Status of Recommendation I(D) Denmark, Norway, USA Norway and Denmark submitted an information paper to IMO's Sub-committee on Ship Design and Equipment(DE 56/INF.2 - 14 June 2011)that identified many international, national, industry and NGOs standards and guidance that address safety and environmental protection best practices for cruise ship operations in polar waters.
 This was based on a paper submitted by the USA and Denmark to PAME I-2011.
 The PAME Chair also sent a letter to representatives of the cruise ship industry (Cruise Lines Industry Association, Association of Arctic Expedition Cruise Operators, and European Cruise Counsel) encouraging them to develop new or augment their own existing best practices for Arctic operations based on the paper submitted to IMO.